What is Joy’s House?

 - A full day of service includes a morning snack, lunch and an afternoon snack, as well as activity costs.

 - We accept Aged and Disabled (A&D) Medicaid Waiver, CHOICE, and your long-term care insurance may have a reimbursement policy available.
-Financial assistance is also available through Joy’s House scholarships.
+Financial assistance is also available through the Joy’s House Guest Scholarship Program.

 What if I can’t afford services?

-You and your loved one are greeted with a smiling face as soon as you enter our front door. “coffee and conversation” begins as we reminisce about this day in history, followed by many well-planned physically and mentally stimulating activities throughout the day.
+You and your loved one are greeted with a smiling face as soon as you enter our front door.
+“Coffee and conversation” begins as we reminisce about this day in history, followed by many well-planned physically and mentally stimulating activities throughout the day.
 You may find us stretching during chair aerobics, laughing as we knock down bowling pins or singing familiar songs during karaoke.
-During nice weather, our garden is accessible at all times.
-Lunch, provided by American Village, is served family-style on china, and the fantastic menu is mailed to you each month so you know what to look forward to each day.
+During nice weather our garden is accessible at all times.
+Lunch, provided by American Village in Broad Ripple and by Forest Creek Village on the South side, is served family-style, and the fantastic menu is mailed to you each month so you know what to look forward to each day.
 An afternoon snack may be as fun as elephant ears or as entertaining as happy hour (non-alcoholic, of course!).
-No matter what, we make sure to keep your loved one safe and occupied, but if she needs a moment of quiet, we can provide that, too.
+No matter what, we make sure to keep your loved one safe and occupied, but if he or she needs a moment of quiet, we can provide that too.